kevinburke/go-bindata/README.md

 - Generated code is run through go fmt.

+- SHA256 hashes are computed for all files and stored in the binary.
+You can use this to detect in-memory corruption and to provide easy cache-busting mechanisms.

+- Added AssetString and MustAssetString functions.

 - ByName is not public

 - Some errors in file writes are now checked.